tdt/streamingrdfmapper/README.md

 See the publication of Anastasia Dimou, Miel Vander Sande, Pieter Colpaert on RML at ISWC 2013

+You can find more documentation about Vertere in the [RML.md](RML.md) file.

 ## One on One

 Map a column to properties: this is a very easy mapping language which doesn't offer a lot of flexibility

+You can find more documentation about Vertere in the [ONEONONE.md](ONEONONE.md) file.

 # Usage